The Banking Regulation Review: France

 Prudential ratio requirements and composition of regulatory capital

-The CRR imposes harmonised rules relating to prudential ratio requirements in the EU, which are directly applicable to French banking institutions, whereas the CRD provides for additional requirements that have not yet been fully implemented in France (i.e., additional own funds buffers).
+The CRR imposes harmonised rules relating to prudential ratio requirements in the EU, which are directly applicable to French banking institutions.
+The CRR also provides for additional requirements that the supervisory authorities may require.

 The solvency ratio includes the following categories: Common Equity Tier 1 (CET1), Tier 1 and Tier 2.

-In addition to an 8 per cent ratio, the banks must comply with three additional capital buffers (a capital conservation buffer equal to 2.5 per cent of CET1, a countercyclical capital buffer, which is equal to 0.5 per cent as of 2 April 2020, and the systemic buffer).
+In addition to an 8 per cent ratio, the banks must comply with three additional capital buffers (a capital conservation buffer equal to 2.5 per cent of CET1, a countercyclical capital buffer, which is equal to zero per cent, and the systemic buffer).
 In addition, local banking regulators can apply an additional buffer for other systemically important institutions, as well as institutions important to the EU.

 Finally, each Member State may introduce a systemic risk buffer for the financial sector.
 Since 2015, this buffer has been capped at 5 per cent, but in France it is currently at zero per cent due to the lack of a decision by the French stability board, the HCSF.

 The CRD IV package introduced two mandatory liquidity ratios: the liquidity coverage ratio (LCR) and the net stable funding ratio (NSFR).
-Currently, banks with headquarters in France will be required to comply only with the LCR, which, since 2018, has required them to maintain, at all times, an LCR of at least 100 per cent.
-By 28 June 2021, they must reach an NSFR of at least 100 per cent.
+Banks with headquarters in France will be required to maintain, at all times, an LCR and NSFR of at least 100 per cent.

 Banks with headquarters in France are required to maintain their overall exposure resulting from operations per beneficiary below the higher of €150 million or 25 per cent of their own funds.